theritesite/enhanced-ajax-add-to-cart-wc/README.txt

 New and improved interface to create flexible components on any page of your website that has the block editor enabled!
 Easily toggle displays and drag-and-drop to move around objects to change the appearance of the add to cart component on the front end.

 The major difference between the blocks is the Group AJAX add to cart block allows the selection of multiple products.
-The selected display settings and stylign will be applied to all products the same in that block.
+The selected display settings and styling will be applied to all products the same in that block.

 Not only does the block have all the features the shortcode does, but expands further upon that allowing you to change the display order of each individual component using a visual editor!
 The block also has a product select tool so you no longer have to remember individual product or variation IDs